vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 ![image](https://github.com/user-attachments/assets/6e2049b5-09fd-46e1-a0e5-ae9f7bc796a7)
 Created using SlideEgg template

 1. Educate on cloud.
 Brief history and What it is.
-Use Iphone analogy of cloud storage
+Use Iphone analogy of cloud storage:

 a.
 Increase accessibility to audience through education
 b.
 Cloud Benefits Examples: Power to Innovate, Ability to Pay as you Go, Cloud and Sustainability

-3. The FinOps Problem and Solution
+3. The FinOps Problem and Solution:
 a.
 Rampant cloud costs
 b.
 Organizations practicing Finops/ Those planning on establishing a CCOE
 c.
 Optimization and its benefits